 As more bathrooms are being built and remodeled without bathtubs, this third component tends to be a shower.
 In this sense, the three-quarter bathroom and the full bathroom designations have begun to merge with each other.

-Half-bathrooms are also called powder rooms or guest bathrooms.
-Half-baths allow more privacy to the homeowner, as visitors can use the toilet and wash up without entering the bedroom areas.
+Half-baths allow more privacy for the homeowner, as visitors can use the toilet and wash up without entering the bedroom areas.
 Also, since full bathrooms tend to be more personal spaces with garments and medicines, visitors never need to see those items.

-Since half-bathrooms are more for brief and limited use by visitors, they usually have only a minimum amount of storage space.
+Since half-bathrooms are more for brief and limited use by visitors, they typically have only a minimum amount of storage space.
 An enclosed bathroom vanity cabinet is usually large enough to store the few cleaning items and toilet paper needed for the half bathroom.

-Quarter-bathrooms are sometimes found in the basements or lower levels of older homes.
-These bathrooms were often installed by the homeowner, not by the original builder.
+Quarter bathrooms are not common.
+They are sometimes found in the basements or lower levels of older homes.
+These bathrooms would likely have been installed retroactively by the homeowner, not by the original builder.
 Quarter-bathrooms would provide a homeowner working outside or a handyman with a convenient toilet or shower, without having to walk through the house.